Karthik-Samiyaiah/M1_projectgoal_-APP-/1_Requirements/README.md

 ## What:

-**Bank management sysem is mainly concerned to Cover the major Banking activities in sigle application.**
+**Online Banking Application is mainly designed to Cover the major Banking activities in sigle application.**

 ## When: